ably/asset-tracking-backend-demo/README.md

 - `from`: [Location](#location-type) of the Merchant.
 - `to`: [Location](#location-type) of the Customer.
 - `ablyToken`: The JSON Web Token (JWT) to be used to publish Location updates for this Delivery.
+- `mapboxToken`: The access token to be used for the Mapbox Navigation enhanced location engine.

+The `mapboxToken` is static so apps do **not** need to handle the scenario that it changes from request to request.
+This means that an Ably Asset Tracking SDK publisher instance may be created using the `mapboxToken` received from the first call to this endpoint, with the token value received from subsequent calls safely ignored.

 Example request: